 So the best is to work with a guaranteed stop.
 We recommend to trade with a small percentage of your capital on every trade.

 This way you can distribute the amount of risk in a few small trades instead of a big and unnecessarily risky one.

-With these brokers, it is impossible to loose more than the amount on your account, so you cannot run up debts.
+With European regulated brokers, it is impossible to loose more than the amount on your account, so you cannot run up debts.